bitrise-io/devcenter/_articles/reviews/bitrise-ota-app-deployment-draft.md

 ### Send invites and notifications

 You can send install invites and notifications based on roles or email address.
-You can either send invites for a group of your team members (testers, developers, admins or owner) or (if the `Public install page` option is enabled) you can send install invites to any email address.
+You can either send invites for a group of your app's team members (testers, developers, admins or owner) or (if the `Public install page` option is enabled) you can send install invites to any email address.

 {% include message_box.html type="note" title="Can't access the Public install page?" content="